 But all that boring healthy stuff aside, it is also really great to eat.
 I’d take it over rice any day.

 Let’s chat a little about this Curried Vegetable Stew with Quinoa.
-I’ve made this a few times now and can easily see it becoming one of those go-to recipes that, after awhile feel like they’re yours, only because you’ve made them so many times.
+I’ve made this a few times now and can easily see it becoming one of those go-to recipes that, after awhile feels like they’re yours, only because you’ve made them so many times.
 It is a big bowl of warm comfort.
 It’s like getting a bear hug.

 The last time I made it I added some eggplant and extra peppers.
 This time, I used kale instead of spinach.
 (Only because I didn’t see the word spinach written in big letters on my shopping list.
 Oops.)
 I prefer it with extra curry powder and some chili flakes, but I like my food spicier than most.

 Would you like to win a copy of Cooking With Quinoa for Dummies?
 Of course you would, right.
 Well guess what … you can!
 There are just 2 things you need to do in order to be eligible to win a copy.
 Contest is now closed.